Progressus-io/postnl-for-woocommerce/README.md

 ### 5.8.1
 * Add: New email settings field for shipping confirmation.
+* Fix: Allow admin to dismiss the survey/reward notice.
 * Fix: Style conflict with other frameworks.

 ### 5.8.0